-SPRUCE has two semesters, Fall and Winter.
-Classes for the fall semester are published in August and take place after Labor Day to December.
-Classes for the winter semester are published in December and take place from January to April.
-Testing, Graduation Ceremonies, and end of Year Events complete in April/May.
-The semesters are divided into four quarters with each being seven weeks.
+SPRUCE has two semesters, Fall and Spring.
+Each student registers and enrolls in the Program they choose.
+Concurrent Enrollment Students start classes in August.
+Students attend Tutoring, Curriculum Education Advising, School Wide Events, and Back to School Activities in August.
+Full Day Programs for the fall semester are published in August and start after Labor Day to December.
+Full Day Program for the spring semester are published in December and take place from January to April.
+High School Students not attending the Formal Full Day Program will have a unique individual bell schedule to account for their Dual/Concurrent Enrollment, Internships, Work Study, or other contracted educational courses they enroll in from Aug.
+1-May 31 depending on classes.
+Testing, Graduation Ceremonies, and end of Year Events complete in April/May/June.
+The Formal Full Day Program semesters are divided into four quarters with each being seven weeks.